Copyright 2025 Thousand Brains Project

 ):

-"""Extracts the point-normal direction from a noisy point-cloud.
+"""Extracts the surface normal direction from a noisy point-cloud.

 Uses total least-square fitting.
 Error minimization is independent of view